BeSpunky/angular-google-maps/wiki/Overlays.md

-# Concept
+# The Module
-Overlays are layers of information displayed on the map (see [original docs](https://developers.google.com/maps/documentation/javascript/overlays) for more info).
-The library represents them as directives which can be placed inside a [map component](/The-Map).
+Overlays are layers of information displayed on the map (see [original docs](https://developers.google.com/maps/documentation/javascript/overlays)).

+`GoogleMapsOverlaysModule` will provide you overlay directives you can place inside your [map component](/The-Map), and will additionally charge your app with the `OverlaysSuperpower`.

 [[_TOC_]]